pstorozenko/pstorozenko.github.io/content/posts/comparing-fractions-of-fractions.md

 ---
-title: "Comparing fractions of fractions on COVID case"
+title: "Comparing fractions of fractions on COVID case 😷"
 date: 2021-08-26T21:38:08+02:00
 katex: true
+tags: ["easy" ,"math", "probability"]
 ---

-I had a little argue with one anti-vaxxer recently and I thought it will make an interesting blog content.
+I had a little argue recently with one anti-vaxxer and I thought it will make an interesting blog content.
 I tried to convince them that vaccinating is good because people are at least not dieing and what I've heard was:

 > Ohh, vaccines are not helping at all.
 A friend of mine is working at the hospital at says that **50%** of covid patients were already vaccinated.

-I decided not to argue with this number, but rather _give it a try_.
+I decided not to argue nor check the data source, but rather _give it a try_.
 What is important, it took place in the UK where over **70%** of population received at least one dose of vaccine.

 Let's say that we have a population of $1\ 000\ 000$, from which $700\ 000$ is vaccinated and $300\ 000$ is not.